hufeng/node-dubbo/docs/web/Errors.md

 # Errors

-Similar to the familiar "404 Not Found" and "500 Internal Server Error" status codes you may have seen in HTTP,Dubbo uses a set of 16 error codes.In the Dubbo protocol, an error is always represented as JSON, and is easily readable in the developer tools of your browser.
+Similar to the familiar "404 Not Found" and "500 Internal Server Error" status codes you may have seen in HTTP, Dubbo uses a set of 16 error codes.
+In the Dubbo protocol, an error is always represented as JSON, and is easily readable in the developer tools of your browser.
 For example:

 ```
 HTTP/1.1 400 Bad Request
 Content-Type: application/json

 {
-  "code": "invalid_argument",
+  "status": "3"
   "message": "sentence cannot be empty"
 }
 ```